 If you don’t have the budget for a digital PR agency, you can set some time aside each week to respond to media requests or offer guest articles to relevant publications.
 You might not think your brand is particularly newsworthy but sending out a quick press release to announce a new product launch or to tie in with a seasonal event can provide journalists with real value.
 What’s more, product guides are a proven link-building tactic.

 Supercharging your brand’s ‘about’ page to prove trust

 We have already discussed the importance of influence, or what people see when they search your brand name online.
 But, the ‘about’ page on your website is your chance to curate all this reputational information to convey the kind of message that you want your audience to see.

 As YMYL websites demand a high degree of trust, Google expects them to provide a “satisfying amount of information about who is responsible for the content on the site”.

-A good ‘about’ page should include in-depth biographical information about the company.
-It should include up-to-date contact details and give users a compelling reason to trust your brand.
+A good ‘about’ page can contribute to this and should include in-depth biographical information about the company.
+It should also include up-to-date contact details and give users a compelling reason to trust your brand.
 This could be a list of awards, proof of accreditation or legitimate reviews that are embedded from third-party websites.

 While E-A-T has been the party line for Google over the past year or so, it’s important to reiterate that it’s not a direct ranking signal – at least, for the time being.

-The big caveat here is: following Google’s quality guidelines – or the tips within this article – will not necessarily boost your search rankings.
+The big caveat here is that following Google’s quality guidelines – or the tips within this article – will not necessarily boost your search rankings.
 However, it’ll give you a good compass for content quality, which is something that Google is taking increasingly seriously.

 The bigger question though is arguably one about improving user experience.
 If you need any more reason to include trust signals – like reviews from happy customers – try testing and measuring whether it has an effect on your conversion rate.